NogueraMateo/FastAPI-Integrations/README.md

 # FULL-FEATURED-BACKEND-APPLICATION
-Full Featured Backend Application, using FastAPI, SQLAlchemy and PostgreSQL.
-Performing user Authentication and Authorization using JWT along with Google Oauth 2.0 and integration with Zoom API for scheduling virtual meetings.
+Welcome to the Full Featured Backend Application!
+This project leverages the power of FastAPI, SQLAlchemy, and PostgreSQL to create a robust and scalable backend.
+It features user authentication and authorization using JWT, integrates Google OAuth 2.0 for seamless login experiences, and connects with the Zoom API to schedule virtual meetings effortlessly.

-The idea of this project came out of the need of a company that offers different services (web development, mobile development, marketing support, accounting support, etc,) to give extra information to those users interested in acquiring their services.
+# Why this project?

-In order to avoid face-to-face attendance, I implemented a virtual meeting system using Zoom API to generate zoom meeting links.
-The meetings are supposed to be attended by virtual assitants on the day and time set by the user.
+In today's fast-paced digital world, companies need to provide quick and efficient ways for users to access their services.
+This project addresses that need by enabling virtual consultations, reducing the need for physical meetings, and providing a seamless experience for both users and service providers.

 ## TECHNOLOGIES
 - Python